 Technically yes.
 Google does not want you to build links to your website.
 They want websites to gain links organically or naturally without any effort on your end.

 However, the reality is, that many of your competitors are building backlinks.
-So if you don’t have a proactive backlink strategy it will be hard for you to rank on Google (especially if you’re targeting competitive search terms).
+So, if you don’t have a proactive backlink strategy, it will be hard to rank on Google (especially if you’re targeting competitive search terms).

-So this is why you want to be careful with backlinks and only get a link from a website that is a good quality website.
+You should be careful with backlinks and only get a link from a high-quality website.

 Build internal links